What are Pulses?

 Why eat pulses?

 Pulses provide soil sustainability and food security to countries prone to drought.
-Pulses are a wholesome food choice which packed full of protein, fiber and carbohydrates.
+Pulses are a wholesome food choice, packed full of protein, fiber, and carbohydrates.
 Liven up any salad and make hearty soups.
 Pulses are easy to prepare and nutritious.
-But most importantly they're tasty.
+But most importantly, they're tasty.

 How are pulses used in cooking?

 Pulses are extremely versatile and can be used in all kinds of recipes.
 You can use them for stews, soups, spreads, dips, and even desserts.
 You can also swap them out with other ingredients in your recipes to amp up the flavor and nutrition.
 Pulses are a cheaper alternative to red meat.
 And, they are a great stand-in for meat.
 Combined with the right seasonings, pulses are used to make tasty vegetarian burgers.